Salt Water Salt Water — Do Salt Water Pools Stay Clean? Complete Maintenance Guide

 Even well-maintained salt water pools occasionally need intervention:

-SLAM Method: If algae develops, use the SLAM (Shock Level And Maintain) process with liquid chlorine.
-Don't rely solely on the generator - it cannot produce shock-level chlorine (10-20+ ppm) needed to eliminate algae.
+SLAMShock Level And Maintain — raise free chlorine to a target based on your CYA and hold it there until the algae is gone.
+It's a process, not a one-time dose. the SLAM walkthrough → Method: If algae develops, use the SLAM (Shock Level And Maintain) process with liquid chlorine.
+Don't rely solely on the generator - it cannot produce shock-level chlorine (about 40% of CYA) needed to eliminate algae.
+Use our all-in-one pool calculator to determine the shock level for your CYA.

 Supplemental Chlorination: Add liquid chlorine when hosting pool parties, after heavy rain, or during extended hot spells when chlorine demand exceeds generator capacity.